John Shewell Corder

 John Shewell Corder (1856 in Westoe, South Tyneside – 19 July 1922 in Ipswich) was an English architect, artist and antiquarian.

 Early life

-Corder came from a well connected Quaker family with links in East Anglia, North England and Berkshire.
+Corder came from a well-connected Quaker family with links in East Anglia, North England and Berkshire.
 He was the son of Frederick Corder and Jane Ransome, daughter of James Ransome.
 Along with other siblings the family moved to Ipswich in 1860.
-He was given the name of Shewell form Fredrick's mother, Mary Shewell.
+He was given the name of Shewell from Fredrick's mother, Mary Shewell.

 Architectural career

 During the period 1872-7, Corder was articled to his step-uncle, the architect Joseph Morris based in Reading.
 Frederic Corder had married Maria Morris, Joseph's sister, both of whom were children of Thomas Morris and Ann Talwin Shewell.

 Corder has been credited with over 100 commissions.
 These include: